James120393/Godot-Porting-Project/README - Demo.md

 ## If Memory Serves

 If memory serves is an open source game created by a group of researchers that attended the ACM Annual Conference of Innovation and Technology in Computer Science Education (ITiCSE 2017).
-The game revolves around teaching undergraduates pointers and was designed using a learning outcome based approach.
+The game revolves around teaching undergraduates pointers and was designed using a learning outcome-based approach.
 This allowed for a game that facilitated educational games development within computer science.

-This project is to port ìIf memory servesî to an open source games engine (we have chosen Godot) as it is currently being developed on Unity.
+This project is to port ‚ÄúIf memory serves‚Äù to an open source games engine (we have chosen Godot) as it is currently being developed on Unity.

 [If Memory Serves Home Page](http://ifmemoryserves.org/index.html)